ahmadluay9/Ecommerce-Product-Recommendation-ChatGPT/README.md

 - [Application Demo](https://ecommerce-recommendation-chatbot-frontend-7emkch5d3q-uc.a.run.app)

-The "Ecommerce Product Recommendation using ChatGPT" project aims to develop an ecommerce product recommendation system that returns a list of recommended products based on users preferences.
+The "Ecommerce Product Recommendation using OpenAI LLM" project aims to develop an ecommerce product recommendation system that returns a list of recommended products based on users preferences.

 ---